-CHAPTER SECTION TITLE HISTORY 2 2P NONDISCRIMINATION AND SEXUAL HARASSMENT Adopted 1999 Campus Forum Reviewed COMPLAINT PROCEDURE Revised 2016 Next review 2019
+CHAPTER SECTION TITLE HISTORY

+2 2P NONDISCRIMINATION AND SEXUAL HARASSMENT COMPLAINT PROCEDURE Adopted 1999 Campus Forum Reviewed 2024

-COMPLAINT PROCEDURE
+Revised Next review

+2016 2027

-A. INTRODUCTION
+COMPLAINT PROCEDURE A. INTRODUCTION

-Clover Park Technical College recognizes its responsibility for investigation, resolution, implementation of corrective measures, and monitoring the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veteran or military status, or use of a trained guide dog or service animal, as required by Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Sections 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and ADA Amendment Act, the Age Discrimination Act of 1975, the Violence Against Women Reauthorization Act and Washington State's Law Against Discrimination, Chapter 49.60 RCW and their implementing regulations.
+Clover Park Technical College recognizes its responsibility for investigation, resolution, implementation of corrective measures, and monitoring the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veteran or military status, or use of a trained guide dog or service animal, as required by Title VI of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Sections 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and ADA Amendment Act, the Age Discrimination Act of 1975, the Violence Against Women Reauthorization Act and Washington State's Law Against Discrimination, Chapter 49.60 RCW and their implementing regulations.
 To this end, Clover Park Technical College has enacted policies prohibiting discrimination against and harassment of members of these protected classes.
 Any individual found to be in violation of these policies will be subject to disciplinary action up to and including dismissal from the College or from employment.

 Any employee, student, applicant, or visitor who believes that he or she has been the subject of discrimination or harassment should report the incident or incidents to the College's Title IX / Equal Employment Opportunity (EEO) Coordinator identified below.
-If the complaint is against that Title IX / EEO Coordinator, the complainant should report the matter to the president's office for referral to an alternate designee.
+If the complaint is against that Title IX / EEO Coordinator, the complainant should report the matter to the President's Office for referral to an alternate designee.

-Name: Shelby Fritz
+Name: James Neblett